Linear A: Phonetic values

 Another reason is that many Linear B sign sequences that denote toponyms and personal names appear in Linear A documents as well.
 This fact would be explained if these sign sequences were pronounced similarly.
-For example, the Linear A toponym 𐘂𐘚𐘄 would be read as Pa-i-to, corresponding to the placename Phaistos attested in Linear B as 𐀞𐀂𐀵 Pa-i-to.
-Similar instances have been found for toponyms such as "se-to-i-ja" and "su-ki-ri-ta", and for personal names such as "da-i-pi-ta" and "pa-ra-ne".
-In some cases, Linear A names appear in Linear B with Greek case endings, for instance Linear A "qa-qa-ru" corresponding to Linear B "qa-qa-ro" and "di-de-ru" to "di-de-ro".
+For example, the Linear A toponym 𐘂𐘚𐘄 would be read as pa-i-to, corresponding to the placename Phaistos attested in Linear B as 𐀞𐀂𐀵 Pa-i-to.
+Similar instances have been found for Linear A toponyms such as 𐘈𐘄𐘚𐘱 (SE-TO-I-JA) and 𐘲𐘸𐘭𐘳 (SU-KI-RI-TA), and for personal names such as 𐘀𐘚𐘢𐘳 (DA-I-PI-TA) and 𐘂𐘴𐘗 (PA-RA-NE).
+In some cases, Linear A names appear in Linear B with Greek case endings, for instance Linear A 𐘌𐘌𐘘 (QA-QA-RU) corresponding to Linear B 𐀣𐀣𐀫 (qa-qa-ro) and Linear A 𐘆𐘦𐘘 (DI-DE-RU to Linear B 𐀇𐀆𐀫 (di-de-ro).
 These shared words have been taken as evidence for shared sound values of the signs that appear in them.

 Another reason is that Linear A words sometimes come in multiple variants whose differences would be phonologically motivated if Linear B sound values are assumed.
 For example, the Linear A word 𐘇𐘞𐘞𐘴𐘋 also comes in the variant 𐘱𐘞𐘞𐘴𐘋, differing only in its initial sign.
-The alternation between the initial signs would be explained if these signs had a systematic phonological relationship, similar to the method of Kober's Triplets, used in the decipherment of Linear B. Such a relationship would exist if the Linear A signs 𐘇 and 𐘱 were pronounced as "a" and "ja" respectively, just like the homomorphic Linear B signs 𐀀 and 𐘱.
-In this case, the words would differ only in the presence of a "j-" prefix, while the "a" vowel would be preserved.
+The alternation between the initial signs would be explained if these signs had a systematic phonological relationship, similar to the method used by Alice Kober which led to the decipherment of Linear B. Such a relationship would exist if the Linear A signs 𐘇 and 𐘱 were pronounced as //a// and //ja// respectively, just like the homomorphic Linear B signs 𐀀 and 𐘱.
+In this case, the words would differ only in the presence of a //j-// prefix, while the //a// vowel would be preserved.
 Similar arguments have been made based on other seemingly morphologically related pairs.

-However, in particular cases scholars have identified reasons to expect divergence in pronunciation between Linear A and Linear B. Some scholars have argued that Minoan did not really have the vowel /o/ as a phoneme, that it may not have had the labialised velars that the q-signs express in Mycenaean, and that the only apparent voiced stop, d, was really a dental fricative in Minoan.
+However, in particular cases scholars have identified reasons to expect divergence in pronunciation between Linear A and Linear B. Some scholars have argued that Minoan did not really have the vowel /o/ as a phoneme, that it may not have had the labialised velars that the //q//-signs express in Mycenaean, and that the only apparent voiced stop, //d//, was really a dental fricative in Minoan.
 The latter note is further supported by the principle that if a voicing contrast is used at all in a language, it normally runs right across the various categories of consonants.